danzziy/Tic-Tac-GO/README.md

 ### Public Rooms

-Below is a list that contains the IDs of all of the available rooms that a new player can join.
+Below is a list that contains the IDs of all of the available public rooms that a player can join.
+When a publi room is created, it's ID is added to the below list.

 ```
-Rooms:Available [<uuid1>, <uuid2>, <uuid3>]
+Public:Rooms:Available [<uuid1>, <uuid2>, <uuid3>]
 ```

 The below hash will be used to keep track of the state of the game in a room.
+Players will be automatically assigned to the first room that is available which from the above list.

 ```
-Public:Room:<uuid> p1SocketID <id> p2SocketID <id> gameState <base3>
+Room:<uuid> p1SocketID <id> p2SocketID <id> gameState <base3>
 ```

 ### Private Rooms

-Private rooms will only have the below hash associated with it.
+Private rooms will only have the below hash associated with it, this hash will act as the key used to have two friends play within the same room.

 ```
-Private:Room:<uuid> p1SocketID <id> p2SocketID <id> gameState <base3>
+Room:<uuid> p1SocketID <id> p2SocketID <id> gameState <base3>
 ```

 ### Public Game Sequence Diagram